d0sl/d0SDK/README.md

 2) Chess example shows how to teach a robot to arrange the 8 chess queens in such a way they dont take each other.

 See documentation (installation & guides) on [d0sl.org](http://d0sl.org).

+This project is created with MPS 2019.3 version